Kingxukai/linux/Documentation/arch/arm64/tagged-pointers.rst

 Date  : 12 June 2013

-This document briefly describes the provision of tagged virtual addresses in the AArch64 translation system and their potential uses in AArch64 Linux.
+This document briefly describes the woke provision of tagged virtual addresses in the woke AArch64 translation system and their potential uses in AArch64 Linux.

-The kernel configures the translation tables so that translations made via TTBR0 (i.e. userspace mappings) have the top byte (bits 63:56) of the virtual address ignored by the translation hardware.
+The kernel configures the woke translation tables so that translations made via TTBR0 (i.e. userspace mappings) have the woke top byte (bits 63:56) of the virtual address ignored by the woke translation hardware.
 This frees up this byte for application use.

-Passing tagged addresses to the kernel
+Passing tagged addresses to the woke kernel
 --------------------------------------

-All interpretation of userspace memory addresses by the kernel assumes an address tag of 0x00, unless the application enables the AArch64 Tagged Address ABI explicitly (Documentation/arch/arm64/tagged-address-abi.rst).
+All interpretation of userspace memory addresses by the woke kernel assumes an address tag of 0x00, unless the woke application enables the woke AArch64 Tagged Address ABI explicitly (Documentation/arch/arm64/tagged-address-abi.rst).